randoduck/Hanze-MPC-Project/README.md

 Built for Raspberry Pi (ARM Cortex-A7, Raspbian bookworm).
 Simulates the UC-1 use case from the Hanze smart meter project.

+Check out the Simulation on our Website: https://mpc-smart-grid.vercel.app?v=1

 ---

 ## What it does